Estimating the size and distribution of networked populations with snowball sampling: The Likelihoods

-The observed likelihood based on $d_0$ will not provide meaningful inference for the population size; if all parameters are held constant then the likelihood is a monotonically decreasing function of $N$ when $N\geq n_0+n_1$.
-Instead, we can ignore unit labels to derive a more suitable likelihood for the population size and model parameters; see \cite{Royall1968}, \cite{Scott1973}, and \cite{Cassel1977} for discussions on how such an approach can lead to meaningful inference in some sampling contexts.
+The observed likelihood based on $d_{Obs}$ will not provide meaningful inference for the population size; if all parameters are held constant then the likelihood is a monotonically decreasing function of $N$ when $N\geq n$.
+Instead, we can ignore unit labels to derive a more suitable likelihood for the population size and model parameters; see \cite{Royall1968}, \cite{Scott1973}, and \cite{Cassel1977} for discussions on how such an approach can lead to meaningful inference in some sampling contexts, and \cite{Williams2002} on how it leads to likelihood-based estimation in mark-recapture contexts.